Knee Injections West Chester, PA

 How long does it take for a knee injection to work?

 The time taken for the knee injections to work depends on the medication injected.
+It also depends on the patient’s own medical history and the severity of their injury or condition.
+A doctor can give you an approximate timeline of when you can expect to see results and recover.
 Different medications have different durations of onset and longevity.

 - Steroids take two to three days following injection for patients to see relief of symptoms.
 In case of severe joint disease, it takes longer for the effects to begin.
 Steroid knee injections are usually injected three to four times a year as the effects last for 6 to 12 weeks.